prajwal-333/LobPay/Readme.md

 # LobPay

 ## Introduction
-LobPay is a mobile app where the customers can pay to small merchants at their shops on the merchant's mobile using just their fingerprint.
+LobPay is a mobile app where the customers can pay to small merchants at their shops on the merchant's mobile using just a Pin.
 Customers can subscribe to different merchants based on and their number of subscribers and distance of the shop.
-Customers can also view their bills on their app and merchants can manage their inventory.
+Customers can also view their bills on their app and merchants can manage their Inventory.

 ## Technology Stack